 "S" and "U" Grades

-The S and U grade will apply only to specific courses determined by the appropriate departments and approved by the Chief Academic Officer.
+The S and U grade will apply only to specific courses determined by the appropriate departments and approved by the Vice President for Academic Affairs.
+The S grade will count as earned hours.
+The U grade will not count as earned hours.
 Such courses will not affect the Grade Point Average (GPA).

 It is the student's responsibility to initiate action to receive a grade of "W" within the 4th and 10th weeks inclusive, for a full-term course.
 Students cannot receive a "W" grade after the 10th week for a full-term course.